What Should CPU Usage Be When Gaming?

 It is not a common thing to monitor your CPU usage when playing a game but, it is also important to monitor this along with your memory and GPU.
 Not only do you have to monitor those but also, you need to look out for the rising temperatures from your CPU.

 All of these increases when you start playing and you would not know exactly if your PC build can handle the game you are playing if you barely reach the recommended system requirements.
 This article will focus more on the CPU and give bits of information that you also need to know.
 So, what should CPU usage be when gaming?

 Like the words used on it, CPU usage is basically a measurement of how much the processor is working.
 Since all processors have different specifications, not all CPU usage is the same, as more powerful CPUs will have a bigger chunk of that “100% CPU usage”.

 When you have more cores on your CPU, it will always be better.
 You will also benefit from more threads but you will most likely look for the multi-threading support to further utilize your CPU to its max potential.
-CPU usage is based on utilization and it is the measurement of a processor’s limits.
-You will see your CPU usage increase when you underclock your CPU and vice versa.
+CPU usage while gaming is based on utilization and it is the measurement of a processor’s limits.
+You will see your CPU usage in games increase when you underclock your CPU and vice versa.